Luos-io/Documentation/src/pages/high/containers_list/servo.md

-# Servo module type
+# Servo container type

-The Servo module allows to drive RC elements like servomotor
+The Servo container allows to drive RC elements like servomotor

 Its type has access to all common capabilities.